mozfr/transvision/README.md

 2. Clone your fork to your machine.
 3. Copy app/config/config.ini-dev to app/config/config.ini and adapt the variables to your system.
 4. Run "app/scripts/dev-setup.sh".
 This process may take some time as it downloads a snapshot of data from Transvision server (~400MB).
 It will also download Composer, the PHP dependency manager, and install the dependencies needed.
 5. You are set!
-You can run Transvision in your local machine with "php -S localhost:8080" inside the web/ folder and opening http://localhost:8080/ with your browser.
+You can run Transvision in your local machine with "php -S localhost:8082 -t web/ app/inc/router.php" in your install folder and opening http://localhost:8082/ with your browser.

 ## Update glossary